NAzSpeechCommunicationLab/MFA-TextGrid-Annotation/README.md

 These scripts are tested on Windows 11.
 Although I have not tested these scripts using other operating systems, it is likely that they will not work perfectly on any non-Windows OS.
 That being said, it should require relatively little modification in order to make them work.

 #### Installing Python
-Python can be installed by following the instructions [here] (https://wiki.python.org/moin/BeginnersGuide/Download).
+Python can be installed by following the instructions [here](https://wiki.python.org/moin/BeginnersGuide/Download).

 #### Installing Pandas
 Pandas is a Python package that is used in process_batch.py to find words in the CSV file.
 It can be installed easily using pip, a package manager that is automatically installed alongside Python.
 You can install Pandas using the following command: